llmcloud24/de.KCD-Summer-School-2024/Day_4/02-Backups/ADVANCED.md

 - [ ] Automated restoration of these services, along with the data
 - [ ] Monitoring for all these steps
   - [ ] Bonus: active monitoring with alerts and notifications
+- [ ] Bonus: isolate these steps to happen independently and not in the same VMs
 - [ ] Ultimate bonus: completely automate the whole VM and resources creation + services deployment + backups/restores/monitoring